-That leads to a diverse fighting tactics and strike combinations.
+That leads to a diverse fighting tactics and striking combinations.
 All of that relies heavily on a fighters movement speed and agility which is an important category itself.
-It all has to be combined with a strength training and a body conditioning to bring a powerful effect.
+All of that has to be combined with strength training and a body conditioning to create a complete fighter.

-When you master those skills you will be prepared to face even the toughest opponents be it in the ring or on the street.
+When you master those skills you will be prepared to face even the toughest opponents.

 In general, we can divide Muay Thai techniques into 5 major categories:

 Elbows can also be used a head kick defense measure.

 Elbow strikes are a very effective close range attack.
 It is utilized to block the opponent's vision by cutting his eyebrow, so that blood may obscure it and if the cut is deep enough the fight may end by KO or TKO.
 It is also effective in delivering a spectacular knockout by hitting his chin.
 Read more about elbow strikes

 Clinch and neck wrestling are integrated parts of Thai boxing.
 It gives fighter a perfect opportunity to use devastating knee and elbow strikes.
 One of the effective ways to set it up is to throw a combo of a few punches, close the distance with a short hook, and then follow up to a clinch position.
 Read more about clinch techniques